diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab1.rst

 Task 2 – Create a Pool BIG-IP object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We will be configuring a Pool with one member object.
+We will be configuring a Pool with two member objects.
 A pool is a group of pool members.
 With few exceptions, all the members of a given pool host the same content.
 Pools are named, and like most objects on BIG-IP systems, their names can begin with a letter or underscore as well as numbers but should not contain spaces.
 Pools also have thier own load balancing method, monitors, and other features defined when a pool is created or modified.
 When a new connection is initiated to a virtual server that is mapped to a pool, various criteria, including the pool's load balancing method may be used